rhysd/world-map-gen/www/README.md

 npm run build
 ```

-### Run linter
+### Run linters

-[tslint](https://github.com/palantir/tslint) is used for linting.
-Following command runs the linter
+[tslint](https://github.com/palantir/tslint) is used for linting TypeScript sources.
+And
-for TypeScript sources.
+[stylelint](https://github.com/stylelint/stylelint) is used for linting CSS.

+Following command runs linters in parallel.

 ```
 npm run lint